 What Does a Hallmark Look Like?

-The Sponsor's mark ( or the makers mark)
+WHO - The Sponsor's mark (or the makers mark)

 How are Hallmarks Decided?

-Touch Testing - a tradition dating from 500BC.
-Here the item is lightly rubbed against basonite leaving a smear of the metal.
+Throughout history methods have been developed to determine if something is real gold and avoid being duped.
+2000 years ago, the method was gold cupellation.
+Touch Testing dates from 500BC where the item is lightly rubbed against basonite leaving a smear of the metal.
 Chemicals are then applied and depending on the reaction the fineness of the metal is determined.

-However these days less obstructive means of assaying metals are used by X-ray Fluorescence Spectroscopy (XRF) which can accurately determine the finess of metal in under 30 seconds.
+Traditional methods are both a long and destructive process, however modern assaying uses X-ray Fluorescence Spectroscopy (XRF) which can accurately determine the fineness of metal in under 30 seconds.

 How are Hallmarks Applied?